hartojodylan/library-app/README.md

 - Swagger API documentation generation, environment settings, redis, mysql, mongo
 - Use `go mod` to install the management dependencies

+# API Usage
+note: refer to swagger for body and query parameters
+- GET - `/v1/books/{subject}`

+    - For get, api will retrieve from OpenLibrary and store the book key `/works/OL66534W` as `OL66534W` then book details such as author, title and edition number will be stored in the global variable acting as a database.
+    - This API uses paging, so you can specify the limit and page number to retrieve the data.
+- POST - `/v1/books`

+    - For post, a user can book multiple books with one API call.
+The API will store the book details in the global variable acting as a database.
+    If the book already exists, the user won't be able to book said book and will be notified.
+If the user books multiple books and some of the books are booked, the user will be notified.
+    - The user needs to specify the book ids, the user's id and the pick up schedule.

 ## Project Structure

 ```text